 NOTE: the forwarding court should be notified IMMEDIATELY upon the discovery that any material listed as being transmitted was not received.

-When an order of the court is received requiring the expungement of criminal records, all records, including indices and the like, pertaining to the case named in the order should be destroyed.
+When an order of the court is received requiring the expungement of case records, all records, including indices and the like, pertaining to the case named in the order should be destroyed.
 The common practice of "sealing" the records and maintaining them in a location accessible only by the clerk is not appropriate.
 The General Sessions case number should be recorded on the order of expungement in case future reference to that case number is necessary.
 The expungement order should be maintained in a locked file accessible only by the clerk.
 (See 5.10.1)

 Abortions for Minors